 I have always been interested in fiction and have particularly enjoyed humorous fiction.
 I had some time on my hands while spending a winter in northern Florida a few years ago so I decided to write a short story.
 The book, entitled Sidney, is the first in a series of humorous adventures which take place on the New England coast during the energy crisis of the late 1970s.
 The book is available as an eBook from Lulu.
 It can be downloaded free.
 I am hoping to add more chapters soon.

 My most recent book is a titled Land Surveying Mathematics Simplified.
 It was written as a companion book to Land Surveying Simplified.
 The book is intended to introduce readers to the basic mathematical concepts and equations commonly used by boundary surveyors.
 It covers angles and bearings, basic trigonometry, coordinate geometry, traverse adjustment, area calculations, and road layout calculations.
 There are many examples included in the book.
 The presentation is straightforward.
 The book assumes that the reader has no background in the topics covered but it assumes a background in basic algebra (mostly knowing how to rearrange simple equations).
 The book is available online in softcover or as an eBook.
 The book is inexpensively priced the same as Land Surveying Simplified.
+A new updated second edition was publised with Kindle in 2021.
 Click on the image below to learn more about the book.

 A few years ago I developed a course on Wind Power Technology for Bristol Community College in Fall River, MA.
 The course was funded with a grant from the National Science Foundation.
 I had some difficultly in finding a text book at the level I was looking for.
 There were several excellent text books available but they tended to be a bit too technical for the level of course that I needed to develop.
 I wanted something that contained the necessary equations but not something that was too rigorous for a college level single semester introductory course.
 In the end I decided to write most of the materials myself.
 This book on wind turbine aerodynamics draws materials from my course.
 It is technologically a mid level book which anyone with a modest background in mathematics should be able to understand.
 It is the first book in a series on wind turbine design.
 I am presently working on the second book in the series which will cover electricity and electrical power generation.